CIS1221-2023-2024/A5-RayTracing/README.md

 ## The idea

-This project will approach ray-tracing using different programming language, you can find details about each of them in the respective wiki page associated below
+This project will approach ray-tracing using different programming languages, you can find details about each of them in the respective wiki page associated below

 - [Python](./python/readme.md)
 - [Python (Numpy)](./python-numpy/readme.md)